hacktoon/nami/README.md

   - border points get a grained island noise
 - Solve `[Violation] 'input' handler` message by lazy evaluating commands

-### WorldRegionMap
+### WorldBlockMap
-- Each region has 4 spawn points
+- Each block has 4 spawn points
-- Each city in region map can occupy tiles as zones
+- Each city in block map can occupy tiles as zones
 - Make temperature dynamic using noise offset and season `temp.get(point, season)`

 ### HydrologyLayer
+- Set river length on basin layer and return sorted dividePoints by length
+- Set river type on flow to avoid `#buildRiverWidth` function on Diagram
+- Start river on all directions (add source array)
 - Create types of lakes (swamp, pond, well)
-- Set river type on flow to avoid `#buildRiverWidth` function on Diagram
 - River that start on small seas can't go much further
 - Height of terrain often make waterfalls or rapids